asokraju/nanoGPT_/jobs/readme.md

 - **train.bin**: Serialized training data.
 - **val.bin**: Serialized validation data.

-### 2.2 Directory Structure in the Kubernetes Pod
+### 3.2 Directory Structure in the Kubernetes Pod

-After copying the files from Amazon S3 to the pod, the directory structure within the container is organized as follows:
+After copying the files from Amazon S3 to the Pod, the directory structure within the container is organized as follows:

 #### **Local Code Directory**